 Our Trained Trauma Therapists can assess your unique needs and device a treatment plan (Bespoke Treatment Plan) specifically for the type of trauma you are suffering from.

-Currently, there are several trauma therapy modalities in place which I use:
+Currently, there are several trauma therapy modalities in place we use:

 The above modalities treat the memory portion (the unconscious) of the trauma, however we now know that a survivor’s conscious brain must be treated, as well.
 Recent studies have found that body-oriented approaches such as mindfulness, yoga and EMDR are powerful tools for helping the mind and body reconnect.

 A typical treatment plan will comprise of the following:

 Our preferred modalities use are Trauma Focused Cognitive Behaviour Therapy (TF-CBT), Somatic Therapy but our therapists are trained in the application of other modalities too.

 When I approached Bradley for life coaching, I was lacking in confidence had little belief in myself.
 Over the course of 6 coaching sessions, I started to develop self belief, self acceptance and felt much more confident than I did before.
 Thank you for all your help, Bradley.